Hsinchu: Economy

+The semiconductor and related electronic businesses have faced competition from South Korea and the United States.
+This has resulted in lower profits and an oversupply of some electronic products, such as memory and semiconductors.

-In 2020, Hsinchu is classified as a "Sufficiency" level global city by the Globalization and World Cities Research Network.
+In 2020, Hsinchu was classified as a "Sufficiency" level global city by the Globalization and World Cities Research Network.

 Education

 Hsinchu City is one of the most focused educational centers in northern Taiwan.
-It has six universities in this concentrated area and among these universities, National Yang Ming Chiao Tung University and National Tsing Hua University are highly focused by government in Taiwan on its academic development.
-Other public and private educational institutions in the city included 33 elementary schools, 19 middle schools, 12 high school and complete secondary school.
+It has six universities in this concentrated area, and among these universities, National Yang Ming Chiao Tung University and National Tsing Hua University are focused on by the government of Taiwan.
+Other public and private educational institutions in the city included 33 elementary schools, 19 middle schools, 12 high schools and a complete secondary school.